Here's the P/L guide you've been looking for

 It’s important to understand the type of landlord you have and the type of lease your restaurant has, so you can make better decisions about your expenses, and build your business for success.

-As you’re reviewing your P&L, it might be worth crunching some numbers for opening a ghost kitchen instead of a traditional restaurant.
+As you’re reviewing your P&L, it might be worth crunching some numbers for opening a ghost kitchen or virtual kitchen instead of a traditional restaurant.
 You may be surprised on how much better your margins look with CloudKitchens, rather than brick and mortar.
 We’re laying out the key differences so you can see how we stack up to a traditional brick-and-mortar restaurant.

 CloudKitchens vs. brick-and-mortar, what's the difference?